Vibration - Health Effects

 |Protective practices and equipment including gloves, boots, work-rest periods.||Medical history of injury to fingers and hands, particularly frostbite||Disease or prior injury to the fingers or hands|

-Whole-body vibration can cause fatigue, insomnia, stomach problems, headache and "shakiness" shortly after or during exposure.
+Whole-body vibration can cause fatigue, stomach problems, headache, loss of balance and "shakiness" shortly after or during exposure.
 The symptoms are similar to those that many people experience after a long car or boat trip.
 After daily exposure over a number of years, whole-body vibration can affect the entire body and result in a number of health disorders.
-Sea, air or land vehicles cause motion sickness when the vibration exposure occurs in the 0.1 to 0.6 Hz frequency range.
 Studies of bus and truck drivers found that occupational exposure to whole-body vibration could have contributed to a number of circulatory, bowel, respiratory, muscular and back disorders.
 The combined effects of body posture, postural fatigue, dietary habits and whole-body vibration are the possible causes for these disorders.

 Many studies have reported decreased performance in workers exposed to whole-body vibration.